Safety & Side Effects of Regenerative Injections: What Patients Should Know

 Are regenerative injections safe for everyone?

-Most healthy adults are good candidates, but regenerative injections may not be appropriate for those with active infections, blood disorders, or certain autoimmune conditions.
+Most healthy adults are good candidates, may not be appropriate for those with active infections, blood disorders, or certain autoimmune conditions.
 QC Kinetix conducts a thorough screening to ensure your safety.

-What common side effects occur after PRP or stem cell injections?
+What common side effects occur after PRP or cellular injections?

 Mild side effects of regenerative injections might include swelling, redness, bruising, and soreness at the injection site.
 Some patients may experience fatigue or a low-grade fever, which typically resolves within a few days.